Are Your Customers Opening Your E-Invoices?|Ensuring e-invoice opens |DocuSend

 Oh, Sorry, I Must Have Missed Your Message!

 Email messages are generally less personal and often deemed less important than letters sent through the USPS.
 Impersonal and disposable emails mean that users do not feel an obligation to reply to each message.
-People tend to focus their attention on only the most relevant emails, and delete any unnecessary message (sometimes by mistake).
+People tend to focus their attention on only the most relevant emails and delete any unnecessary message (sometimes mistakenly).

 Personalized letters and invoices sent through the post office often have a higher perceived value.
-One email received in the sea of 293 billion plus could lead to a recipient missing or ignoring the message completely.
+One email received in the sea of 300 billion-plus could lead to a recipient missing or ignoring the message completely.
 A traditional envelope can be a way to stand out from the crowd and get a message or invoice noticed.

 But Email Has Its Place